This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 Since Trogir is perfectly positioned on the Split Promet bus line, you can easily visit other nice beaches in nearby coastal towns.

-In Split, you’ll find all different beachgoing experiences–from rocky shores to a sandy coast–along this stretch of the Adriatic Coast.
-If you’re interested in learning more, I have a whole list of the best beaches in Split, as well as the best things to do in Split and a guide on how to spend 3 days in Split.
+⭐️ Split: In Split, you’ll find all different beachgoing experiences–from rocky shores to a sandy coast–along this stretch of the Adriatic Coast.